Sacrifice Unto Me - Ed Kemper and Herbert Mullin

 Lynette Alice "Squeaky" Fromme is an American woman who was a member of the Manson Family, a cult led by Charles Manson.
 Though not involved in the Tate–LaBianca murders for which the Manson family is best known, she attempted to assassinate President Gerald Ford in 1975.
 For that crime, she was sentenced to life in prison.
 She was paroled from prison on August 14, 2009, after serving approximately 34 years.
 She published a book about her life in 2018.

-Ted Kaczynski - Letter and Envelope Set
+Ted Kaczynski - Two Page Letter and Envelope Set

 Theodore John Kaczynski (May 22, 1942 – June 10, 2023), also known as the Unabomber was an American mathematician and domestic terrorist.
 He was a mathematics prodigy, but abandoned his academic career in 1969 to pursue a primitive lifestyle.